The Talking Eggs (picture book): Plot

-When she arrives home, her mother and sister help Blanche carry the riches inside and pretend to show kindness towards her.
-That night, the mother instructs Rose to go into the woods the next morning and find the old woman in order to get the talking eggs.
-The mother plans to chase Blanche off afterward and keep everything for herself while planning to move to the city.
-At first, Rose wants to run off immediately but agrees to her mother's orders eventually.
+When Blanche arrives home, her mother and sister help Blanche carry the riches inside and pretend to show kindness towards her.
+However, the two ladies are extremely jealous of what has happened to Blanche.
+Her mother hatches a plan for Rose to find the old woman, get her own set of riches like her sister got, and come back.
+The mother plans to abandon Blanche at the home while she and Rose move to the city.